 The legal basis for our processing is Article 6(1)(b), (c), (f); Article 9(2)(a) of the General Data Protection Regulation; and applicable national legislation (e.g., Danish, Swedish, Polish labour codes).

-We process data about our employees in particular when handling employment relationship matters, but also in respect to the our suppliers, partners and other third parties.
+We process data about our employees in particular when handling employment relationship matters, but also in respect to our suppliers, partners and other third parties.
 In connection with employment with us, we collect, receive and process certain personal data.
 This includes:

 General Data